Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 Why do some people get premenstrual dysphoric disorder?
 We still don’t totally understand what causes PMDD, but experts are beginning to get a better idea.

-Some researchTrusted Source indicates that women with PMDD are unusually sensitive to hormonal changes in the body.
+Some research indicates that women with PMDD are unusually sensitive to hormonal changes in the body.

 That would help explain why the luteal phase of the menstrual cycle — 1 to 2 weeks before your period — would trigger symptoms, as estrogen and progesterone levels dramatically rise and fall.

 These hormone changes also spur a drop in serotonin, which may be responsible for PMDD symptoms like low mood, anxiety, and sleeping problems.

-Recent researchTrusted Source has shown a connection between PMDD and the naturally-produced steroid, allopregnanolone (ALLO), which is metabolized by progesterone.
+Recent research has shown a connection between PMDD and the naturally-produced steroid, allopregnanolone (ALLO), which is metabolized by progesterone.
 ALLO has anti-anxiety and antidepressant properties, but according to the research, brains of people with PMDD appear to be less sensitive to its helpful functions.

 Contributing factors
 Though these alone won’t cause PMDD, certain factors may increase your chances of developing it.
 They include: